The Edge Leadership Experience

 The Edge Leadership Experience will take place August 22-24, 2017.
-Applications will be available online in early summer and will be due in mid-July.
+Applications are available online and are due by 5 pm on Friday, July 14.
 Look for us and our table during the June Orientation sessions to say hello and get more information!

 During the Edge Leadership Experience you will be involved in workshops and group discussions that will help you:

 Edge Leadership Experience Program Goals and Learning Outcomes